 A UEFI diagnostic program is preinstalled on the computer.
-This program enables you to view system information and test some hardware devices in your computer, such as memory, storage devices, the LCD, and system board buses.
+It enables you to test memory modules and internal storage devices, view system information, and check and recover bad sectors on internal storage devices.

 To run the UEFI diagnostic program, do the following: